3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 You might imagine straightening out this ring, into a shape whose width is the inner circumference of the ring, which is $2 \pi r$.
 This is the very definition of $\pi$, relating the circumference of a circle to its diameter, or radius.
 The thickness of this unwrapped shape would be $dr$.

-{{<figure image="figure-3.04.svg" width="1080">}}
+{{<figure image="figure-3.04.svg" width="960">}}
 This figure illustrates a concentric ring with radius $r$ straightened out
 {{</figure>}}

 If this unwrapped shape is meant to perfectly match the area of the ring, it will be approximately, but not exactly, a rectangle.
-Because the outer circumference of the ring will be slightly larger than the inner circumference, the bottom of our unwrapped shape will be slightly wider than the top [footnote 2].
+Because the outer circumference of the ring will be slightly larger than the inner circumference, the bottom of our unwrapped shape will be slightly wider than the top [footnote 3].
 However, if we’re comfortable beginning the exploration by only approximating the area of each small piece, we could consider this to be approximately a rectangle with a width of $2 \pi r$ and a height of $dr$.

 The difference between the true area of the ring and the area of the rectangular approximation introduces some small error.

-{{<figure image="figure-3.17-3.41-rings.svg" width="1080">}}
+{{<figure image="figure-3.17-3.41-rings.svg" width="960">}}
 This figure illustrates how approximating a ring’s area as a rectangle gets better and better for smaller choices of $dr$.
 {{</figure>}}

 However, and this will be a key idea, *this error becomes tiny compared to the overall area when $dr$ is small*.
-In other words, approximating the area of each ring as $2 \pi r \cdot dr$ is wrong, but as we chop up the circle into finer and finer rings, it becomes less and less wrong.
+In other words, approximating the area of each ring as $2 \pi r \cdot dr$ is wrong, but as we chop up the circle into finer and finer rings, it becomes less and less wrong[Footnote 4].

-{{<figure image="figure-3.17-3.41-circles.svg" width="1080">}}
+{{<figure image="figure-3.17-3.41-circles.svg" video="figure-3.35-3.53.mp4" width="960">}}
 This figure illustrates small and smaller choices of $dr$ when dividing the circle into rings.
 {{</figure>}}